-In response to this trend, Freeport Technologies develops and employs a variety of methods to ensure security requirements are properly defined and addressed throughout the design, configuration, and implementation phases of multi‐domain AV systems.
+Freeport develops and employs a variety of methods to ensure security requirements are properly defined and addressed throughout all phases of multi‐classification AV systems.

 Policy & Procedure Development – A set of policies and procedures is developed in order to classify all audio visual resources and functions of the system.
 Source Management, Isolation & Distribution – A system design is created using key hardware components which provide the proper level of isolation and control of all resources and functions.